cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 * Data quality issues surface late, downstream, and expensively

 Traditional metadata tools help with *discoverability*, but they don’t enforce expectations.
 What we needed was a product that made **agreements explicit, validated, and easy to maintain** - even for non-expert users.

 ---

+## Product Discovery: Why This Was Worth Building

+I spoke with producers, consumers, and platform teams and found the same pattern: producers wanted autonomy, consumers wanted stability, and platform teams wanted fewer emergency fixes.
+We considered policy-only governance and manual review boards, but both created bottlenecks without changing behavior in daily workflows.
+That feedback pushed us toward a productized, in-flow contract experience instead of a compliance-only process.

+---